udda/multiload-ng/README.md

 Any modern kernel (since 2010) sets all these options automatically, so generally speaking you don't have to worry about user kernels.

+It is recommended building with **gcc**.
+Multiload-ng code is pretty standards compliant, so it should work flawlessly with any C compiler, but using compilers other than *gcc* is untested and it's not guaranteed to succeed.

 ### Requirements for Application Indicator (Ubuntu Unity and others)
 In addition to common requirements (see above) these packages are required to build Application Indicator: